How to Generate Wireshark Dissectors using TSN.1 Compiler

 }

-void dissect_foo(tvbuff_t *tvb, packet_info *pinfo, proto_tree *tree)
+static void dissect_echo(tvbuff_t *tvb, packet_info *pinfo, proto_tree *tree)

 {